Rhaetian people: Ethno-linguistic affiliation

 Further support for the hypothesis that the northern Raeti tribes converted to Celtic speech before the Roman imperial era is provided by the distribution of Raetian inscriptions.
 These have been found mostly in northeastern Italy: South Tyrol, Trentino, and the Veneto region.
 The Raetic inscriptions indicate that Raetian survived as late as the 3rd century AD, suggesting the existence at that time of Raeti tribes, at least in northeast Italy, which had not converted to Celtic speech.
 In addition, the abundance of Celtic toponyms in the Rhaetian territory leads to the conclusion that, by the time of the Roman conquest, many of the Rhaetians were heavily Celticized.

 During the centuries of Roman rule, the Raeti became predominantly Latin-speakers.
-It has been suggested that a surviving relic of the Raeti's Latin speech is the Rhaeto-Romance languages, which includes the Ladin, Friulian and Romanssh languages.
+It has been suggested that a surviving relic of the Raeti's Latin speech is the Rhaeto-Romance languages, which includes the Ladin, Friulian and Romansh languages.
 Romansch survives today in a few valleys of the Swiss canton Grisons (most of which is today German-speaking).
 However, a Raetian origin for Romansch is uncertain, as Rhaeto-Romance languages appear most closely related to the Gallo-Romance group, strengthening the argument that at least some of the Raeti had adopted Celtic speech before Latinisation.